deepakkavoor/cartpole-rl/README.md

 # Reinforcement Learning on OpenAI Gym's CartPole Environment

 This repository is intended towards implementing two simple RL algorithms:

 1.<b>Q-Learning</b>

 2.<b>Actor-Critic Methods</b>

 ## Q-Learning

 Modelling the environment as a Markov Decision Process, implemented a simple Q-Learing Algorithm to deduce action-value pairs and find an optimal policy to maximize the expected cumulative reward.
 The algorithm makes use of the Bellman Optimality Equation to update the state-action value pairs.
 The code also uses an epsilon-greedy strategy to deal with the exploration-exploitation problem.
-This algorithm is commonly known as SARSA, and uses TD(0) methods to predict Q-value function.

 To fully understand the code please refer to:
 1. [Matthew Chan's post](https://medium.com/@tuzzer) for some parameter values like learning rate decay and state dimensions.